pkgcloud/pkgcloud/docs/providers/hp/storage.md

 ### Container Model

-A Container for HP has following properties:
+A Container for HP Object Storage has following properties:

 ```Javascript
 {